gnorton-missioncloud/technical_training_docs/mermaid/README.md

 ## Integrations

 None of this would do us much good without a handy way to work with these diagrams.
-Luckly for us the community has provided a number of [integrations](https://mermaid.js.org/ecosystem/integrations.html)
+Luckily for us the community has provided a number of [integrations](https://mermaid.js.org/ecosystem/integrations.html)
 .
 The first one that caught my eye was github, specifically github markdown rendering supports Mermaid diagrams.
 This was enough industry buy-in to get me interested.
 Some further looking shows extensive support, Github, Gitlab,